 - Which stores are receiving the compliments?

 Context is created by building connections between multiple pieces of information.
-Only once we have answers to these questions should we feel confident making a judgement about the significance of the initial piece of information (the ‘so what?’).
-Once both things have been done, you will have successfully turned information into a contextual insight.
+Only once we have answers to these questions should we feel confident making a judgment about the significance of the initial piece of information (the ‘so what?’).
+Once both things have been done, you will have successfully turned information into contextual insights.

 Contextual text mining